harshdeep3/Deep-Learning-Practice/README.md

 This cover the use of torch in the area of Machine learning.

-The work has been carried out in Google Colab.
-The Google colab book is available in the repository.
+The work has been carried out in Google Colab and visual studio.